cogniumak/BayesianNetwork/README.md

 12. `Fire involved`: Whether there is fire involved in the incident, 0: no history, 1: fire involved.

 Each record in the dataset represents a unique traffic incident.
+Please note that for those incident records with large portion of missing values will be randomly assigned synthetic attributes.

 ## Process of using Bayesian Networks for TID Prediction